Nepal Trip Plan: Cost, What to See, Know and Do in Nepal

 PLUGS: The standard voltage in Nepal is 230 V and the standard frequency is 50 Hz.
 The plugs in Nepal are plug styles C.D & M. I recommend buying a universal adapter and using a converter for hair dryers.

-NOTE: Power OUtages are very common around Nepal.
+NOTE: Power Outages are very common around Nepal.
 You can be prepared with a power bank like this Anker Portable Charger as it holds 7 charges at once.

 Wi-Fi IN NEPAL: You will find that in most hotels you will have access to decent Wi-Fi.
 But don’t expect to have internet access during your hiking in Nepal.